SEEDS-learning-apps/learning-MobileApp/README.md

 - **Layouts (XML files):** These XML files define the structure and arrangement of UI components, ensuring a cohesive and user-friendly interface.

 The resources stored in the `res` folder play a pivotal role in shaping the app's visual identity, interactivity, and overall user experience.

+## License

+This project is licensed under the [Educational Community License, Version 2.0 (ECL-2.0)](https://opensource.org/licenses/ECL-2.0).

+You can find the full text of the license in the [LICENSE](LICENSE) file of this repository.

 ## Room Database